edtbl76/DesignPatterns/docs/Prototype.md

 objects (which is one of the advantages of shallow copy)

 ### SHALLOW vs. DEEP
-Superfically, the use cases have traditionally been:
+Superficially, the use cases have traditionally been:
 - use shallow for objects w/ primitive fields
 - use deep for objects w/ many references.